A friend of trails wrote with the following brief statement regarding eminent domain in response to one of my Facebook posts:

 - The use of eminent domain has been abused.

 True, the use of eminent domain has been abused.
 But I know of only one segment of society who has figured out how to abuse it, urban real estate developers.
 Urban blight gave them an opening.
 The pitch to city commissions was quite simple.
 As cities grew, they often built around old and run down neighborhoods, unattractive places to live.
 And, not much of a tax base there.
-The pitch from real estate developers was simple: if the city commission used eminent domain to assemble small parcels in a blighted area, the developer would be interested in buying such a parcel and erecting a high-rise office buildings, condominium, apartments or sports stadium.
-The city gets a huge tax base out of the transaction, the developers get a huge income producing property, the city is made more appealing generally, but the former residents were removed for “just compensation,” but maybe they preferred to stay put and leave the just compensation on the table.
+The pitch from real estate developers was simple: if the city commission used eminent domain to assemble small parcels in a blighted area, the developer would be interested in buying such a parcel and erecting a high-rise office building, condominiums, an apartment building or a sports stadium.
+The city gets a huge tax base out of the transaction, the developer got a huge income producing property, the city was made more appealing generally, but the former residents were removed for “just compensation.”
+Maybe they would prefer to stay put and leave the just compensation on the table.

 This entire scheme erupted when a little old lady in New London, Connecticut stood her ground and wouldn’t vacate.
-She got a national non-profit interested in defending her and put up the money.
+She got a national non-profit interested in defending her and putting up the money.
 The lawsuit went all the way to the Supreme Court.
-The Supreme Court voted against here and the city of New London acquired the property with Pfizer behind them as the eager new tenant of the land.
-The acrimony over the transaction was so extended and well recorded that a national hue and cry developed, Pfizer backed down, nothing has ever been built and at least half the states have erected legislative barriers to prevent this kind of thing from happening elsewhere.
-Most of the negative talk about eminent domain can be traced back to Susan Kelo vs. the City of New London.
+The Supreme Court voted against her and the city of New London acquired the property with Pfizer behind them as the eager new tenant of the land.
+The acrimony over the transaction was so extended and well recorded that a national hue and cry developed, Pfizer backed down and nothing has ever been built.
+And at least half the states have erected legislative barriers to prevent this kind of thing from happening elsewhere.
+Most of the negative talk about eminent domain can be traced back to Susette Kelo vs. the City of New London.